veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ng Charts/ng-radar-chart.md

         ```
 		[options] = radarChartOptions
 		```
-9. Save the page and run the application
+9. Save the page and run the application.
 ### Example
 Consider an example of an industry where HR (Human Resource) Team hires some professional.
 They conduct different activities to monitor the following skills of the candidates, Communication skills, technical knowledge, teamwork, meeting deadline, problem-solving, and punctuality.
 The head HR should be able to glance at the candidates' performance through a graph or chart which reflects the good comparison with all candidates.
 This can be achieved using a radar chart.
 For example,